ahmadjamalkta/inet-showcases/visualizer/styling/doc/index.rst

 In INET simulations, multiple visualizers are often used simultaneously.
 Since some of them have similar default looks, it is not always easy to tell them apart when watching the simulation.
-In order to help in creating more appealing and more comprehensible simulations, INET visualizers have many customization options.
+To help in creating more appealing and more comprehensible simulations, INET visualizers have many customization options.
 These customization options are named consistently across all visualizers.

-This showcase consists of four examples which demonstrate how to customize lines, arrows, icons, fonts, and annotations.
+This showcase consists of four examples that demonstrate how to customize lines, arrows, icons, fonts, and annotations.

 | INET version: ``4.0``